johnnytam100/NbX/README.md

     * We used Nb-Ag complex structures from ClusPro -> RosettaDock full-atom refinement to benchmark NbX.
 Please use equivalent or better docking methods.

-2) **NbX is largely unable to model a single classification threshold that can generally applied to all tested Nb-Ag complexes to distinguish non-native-like (0) or native-like (1) Nb-Ag complex structures.**
+2) **NbX is largely unable to model a single classification threshold that generally applies to all tested Nb-Ag complexes to distinguish non-native-like (0) or native-like (1) Nb-Ag complex structures.**

     **Take action:**